-We have audited the Clarke County Board of Education's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Clarke County Board of Education's major federal programs for the year ended September 30, 2023.
-The Clarke County Board of Education's major federal programs are identified in the Summary of Examiner's Results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the Clarke County Board of Education's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Clarke County Board of Education's major federal program for the year ended September 30, 2024.
+The Clarke County Board of Education's major federal program is identified in the Summary of Examiner's Results section of the accompanying Schedule of Findings and Questioned Costs.

-In our opinion, the Clarke County Board of Education complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2023.
+In our opinion, the Clarke County Board of Education complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended September 30, 2024.